17PV & Transport

 Mr. Berk CELIK

-In order to contribute to reducing the CO2 emissions of the transport sector and to enhance PV market expansions, Task 17 is aiming to clarify the potential of the utilisation of PV in transport and to propose how to proceed towards realising the concepts.
-Task 17’s scope includes various PV-powered vehicles such as passenger cars, light commercial vehicles, heavy duty vehicles and other vehicles, as well as PV applications for electric systems and infrastructures, such as charging infrastructure with PV (PV-powered charging station: PVSC), battery and other power management systems.
+To contribute to the decarbonization of the transport sector while supporting PV market expansion, Task 17 seeks to assess and clarify the potential of PV integration in transport applications and to develop strategic pathways for practical implementation.
+The scope of Task 17 encompasses a broad range of PV-powered vehicle categories—including passenger cars, light commercial vehicles, heavy-duty vehicles, and other specialized vehicles—as well as PV applications within electric mobility systems and infrastructure, such as PV-powered charging facilities, battery integration, and advanced energy management systems.

 Read more